Witchy Workshop Postmortem - Tips to Keep Your GM:S Project From Scaring You

 We knew Dropbox was notorious for corrupting GMS projects, but as our codebase grew, we needed a way to easily collaborate.
 For a while, we made do with Google Drive, exporting .gmz files as we went to make sure nothing got too messed up.
 Surprisingly, this actually sort of worked, but it wasn't really ideal.
 At the time, Git wasn't something either of us were familiar with, and GMS 1.4's built in source control seemed really confusing.

-In November, I came across this helpful article detailing how to use GMS with external source control (here's another good one for GMS2's internal source control, but I don't know how it compares).
+In November, I came across this helpful article detailing how to use GMS with external source control.
 Within a few days, we had the repo set up, and this eventually allowed us to fork the codebase and create Witchy Workshop with a minimum of fuss.
 I've heard rumblings GMS2's project files are much harder to resolve main project file conflicts on collaboratively, which is unfortunate, but can't speak to that as we stuck with 1.4.
 Just don't accidentally push your forked project upstream and almost give yourself a heart attack like I did.

 Sometimes reducing scope... is fun?